 Three Rivers Stadium

-Three Rivers Stadium, as it was built, was not the first design Dahl had in mind when he was approached with the idea for the stadium in 1958.
-The design Dahl envisioned was very much like the present day PNC Park, with the park open to the river and the city skyline and having many movable seats.
-Dahl would have preferred having two stadiums, as Pittsburgh has today, instead of having one stadium for both football and baseball.
-Unfortunately, after long delays, political entanglements and construction costs rising with inflation, it was decided that the stadium Dahl designed would cost too much to build.
+In 1958 Dahl was approached with the idea for a new stadium.
+Dahl had a great vision for Three Rivers Stadium.
+The design Dahl wanted was very much like the present day PNC Park.
+It would open to the river and city skyline with many movable seats.
+Also Dahl would have preferred having two stadiums instead of just one for football and baseball.
+Unfortunately, long delays, political entanglements and construction costs rose with inflation.
+It was decided that the stadium Dahl originally designed would cost too much to build.

 Dahl was sent back to the drawing board.
 He looked at the Three Rivers Stadium project as both his greatest professional challenge and his greatest disappointment.
-He thoroughly enjoyed his time with Art Rooney Sr. while working on the Three Rivers project.
-There were many times both men would climb up a ladder during the construction of the stadium, one after the other, to make sure all the details were being taken care of.
+He thoroughly enjoyed his time working on the projects with Art Rooney Sr. There were many times both men would climb up a ladder during the construction to make sure all the details were being taken care of.

-Three Rivers Stadium was completed in 1970 and taken down 31 years later in 2001.
-It made way for Heinz Field and PNC Park, giving the city the stadiums it deserved, just the way Ritchey thought it should have been all along.
+Three Rivers Stadium was completed in 1970.
+In 2001 it would be demolished to make way for Heinz Filed and PNC Park.
+This gave the city the stadiums Ritchey thought it should have had all along.

-Dahl loved Bradford Woods and his community church there.
-He had a big heart and he donated land to the church for the minister’s house and even served as a Boy Scout leader for a troop sponsored by the church.
-Dahl, by his actions, proved that you’re never “too big” to give back to your community and for that the residents loved him in return.
+Dahl loved his community church.
+He had a big heart and donated land to the church for the minister’s house.
+The church also sponsored a Boy Scout troop that Dahl was a leader of.
+Dahl showed that you were never “too big” to give back to your community.
+The residents loved him in for his generous nature.

-After a lengthy illness, Dahl Ritchey died on January 12, 2002, just two weeks prior to his 92nd birthday and on his 26th wedding anniversary to Bea.
-Despite being ill and depending on Bea for his care, he never lost his positive outlook and cheerful disposition.
+After a lengthy illness Dahl Ritchey died on January 12, 2002.
+This was on his 26th wedding anniversary to Bea and just two weeks prior to his 92nd birthday.
+Despite being ill he never lost his positive outlook and cheerful disposition.